-Auctions represent one of the most communication-intensive methods of selling.
-Because price is determined through the chanting and bidding processes, communication about value is central to the successful completion of any auction.
-Considering the critical importance of communication to auctions-the method by which most used cars, beef, and tobacco (among other things) in the United States pass on their way to consumers-it is remarkable that the linguistic performance of auctions has been so ignored.
+Auctions represent one of the most communication-intensive methods of selling-because price is actually determined through the chanting and bidding processes, communication about value is central to the successful completion of any auction.
+Considering the critical importance of communication to auctions, a method through which most used cars, beef, and tobacco in the U.S. (among other things) pass on their way to consumers, it is remarkable that auctions have been so ignored regarding their linguistic performance.
 With the exception of Kuiper (1992, 1996), explorations of auctions have come from sociology (Smith 1989) or business and economics (Cassady 1967; DeVany 1987; Kagel and Levin 1993; Hendricks and Paarsch 1995; Lucking-Reiley 2000).
 Cassady (1967) calls his overview "the beginning, not the end" of understanding auctions.
-My essay attempts to add a communication perspective to the understanding of auctions by focusing on the elements of linguistic performance re-created in on-line auctions.
+This essay attempts to add a communication perspective to the understanding of auctions by focusing on the elements of linguistic performance recreated in online auctions.

 On-line auctions are a rapidly growing segment of Internet commerce.
-Not only did they account for \$1.4 billion in trade in 1998 (Grant 1999), but they have attracted major on-line businesses such as Amazon.com and Yahoo! as well as traditional auction house Sotheby's.
+Not only did they account for \$1.4 billion in trade in 1998 (Grant 1999), but they have attracted major on-line players such as amazon.com and Yahoo! as well as traditional auction house Sotheby's.
 Specialty auctions also exist for just about anything, from CigarBids.com to PatentAuction.com to Pharmabid.com ("Surfing" 1998; "A New" 1999; Rundle 1999).
-But eBay, the first and largest person-to-person Internet auction, is the optimal choice for this case study.
-EBay has grown so rapidly that in 2000 its third quarter transactions alone equaled the \$1.4 billion in trade accounted for by all Internet auctions in 1998 ("EBay Inc. Releases" 2000).
-As of January 2001, eBay boasted 22.5 million registered users ("EBay Announces" 2001).
-A year earlier, eBay CEO Meg Whitman had boasted that eBay's daily dollar volume (with just 7.7 million registered users) was "15 times [that of its] next-largest competitor" (Anders 1999b).
-The previous quarter, eBay users were responsible for an astounding 5% of all person-to-person shipments in the United States (Anders 1999a).
+But eBay, as the first and largest person-to-person Internet auction, is the optimal choice for this case study.
+EBay has grown so rapidly that its third quarter transactions alone in 2000 equaled the \$1.4 billion in trade accounted for by all Internet auctions for the entire year of 1998 ("EBay Inc. Releases" 2000).
+As of January 2001, eBay boasted 22.5 million registered users ("EBay Inc. Announces" 2001).
+A year earlier, eBay CEO Meg Whitman had boasted that eBay's daily dollar volume (with just 7.7 million registered users) was "15 times [its] next-largest competitor" (Anders 1999b, B6).
+The previous quarter, eBay users were responsible for an astounding 5% of all person-to-person shipments in the U.S. (Anders 1999a).
 EBay has also established a site that makes people comfortable enough to stay.
-Nielson//Netratings reported that in October 2000, among the 25 most visited Web sites on the Internet, eBay (14th, with over 17 million unique visitors in the month) was by far the "stickiest."
-In fact, the average eBay visitor spent over two hours and 10 minutes at the site, compared to just one hour and 41 minutes at secondplace Yahoo! ("Web Surfers" 2000).
+Nielson/Netratings reported that in October 2000, among the 25 most visited websites on the Internet, eBay (14th, with over 17 million unique visitors in the month) was by far the "stickiest."
+In fact, the average eBay visitor spent over two hours and ten minutes at the site, compared to just one hour and forty-one minutes at second-place Yahoo!
+(Nielson//Netratings, 2000).
 On a typical day, eBay boasts over five million auctions in progress.
 EBay is without question the biggest and most well-known on-line auction.